nemaderinku/GraphMind/README.md

 GraphMind is a simple prototype of a multi-agent analyst for your data graph.
 It allows you to ingest a CSV file, clean it, generate basic statistics and a chart, then output an executive style summary.
+The generated chart uses D3.js so you can hover over points to inspect their values.

 ## Requirements